Apple Cake Filling

 Apple Filling

-2. Add the apple pieces, 3 Tbsp butter, 1 cup brown sugar, 3 Tbsp lemon juice and 2 tsp cinnamon, and 1/4 tsp salt into a large skillet.
-Heat over medium-high heat, using a spoon or spatula to stir occasionally.
+- Add the apple pieces, 1/2 cup unsalted butter, 1 1/2 cups packed light brown sugar, 1 tsp cinnamon, and 1/4 tsp salt into a large skillet.
+Heat over medium-high heat, and stir occasionally.
 Cook until the mixture begins to bubble, then reduce the heat to medium.

-3. In a small bowl whisk together 2 Tbsp of water and 2 Tbsp of cornstarch to make a cornstarch slurry.
+- In a small bowl, whisk together 1/4 cup of water and 1/4 cup of cornstarch to make a cornstarch slurry.
 This will help thicken the filing.
 Pour into the apple mixture and cook for 5-10 more minutes, stirring occasionally.
-Cook just until the apples are soft.
-If you over-cook them they'll fall apart and look more like applesauce than apple cake filling!
+Cook just until the apples are soft – I like to test them with a fork!

-4. Transfer the filling into a separate container and chill in the fridge.
+- Transfer the filling into a large bowl or tray (the wider it is, the faster it'll cool down) and chill in the fridge.
 Once fully cooled, the filling can be stored in the fridge in an airtight container for up to a week (it doesn't freeze well).
+Be sure the filling has reached room temperature and thickened before you use it.

 Notes